top of page

 Foods to Avoid

-Hot beverages like coffee and tea overstimulate Pitta.
+• Hot beverages, such as coffee and tea, can overstimulate Pitta.

 Daily Habits to Watch